 Roberta Cooper Ramo

 Mrs. Ramo was appointed by President Clinton to serve on the National Advisory Council on Violence Against Women.
-Mrs. Ramo also served on the five-member commission appointed by the United States Olympic Committee (USOC) chaired by George Mitchell, which has made recommendations for reformation of the USOC.
+Mrs. Ramo also served on the five-member commission appointed by the United States Olympic Committee (USOC) chaired by George Mitchell, which made recommendations for reformation of the USOC.
 She was then appointed by Senator John McCain to co-chair a committee to reform governance of the International Olympic Committee.

 Mrs. Ramo is a nationally recognized speaker.
 She has spoken at the White House, at national professional meetings, and at hundreds of national organizations and forums, including the Detroit Economic Club, the Cleveland City Club and the Houston Club.
-She has been invited to speak throughout the world—in Paris, London and Beijing—and at many commencements, including Yale Law School and the University of Michigan Law School.
+She has been invited to speak throughout the world—in Paris, Berlin, London and Beijing—and at many commencements, including Yale Law School and the University of Michigan Law School.
 In 1997, she was the Schwartz Visiting Scholar at the University of Chicago Law School.
 She was invited by the Chinese government to lead a team to Beijing to demonstrate an American criminal jury trial and civil trial.